Tofu Teriyaki with Broccoli

 • Bake- Place the marinated tofu chunks on a baking sheet lined with parchment paper and cook at 350° for about 15 minutes.

 • Pan Sear- Place the tofu chunks in a single layer in a nonstick skillet with 1/2 teaspoon soy sauce and 2-3 tablespoons water.
-Allow it to brown and then flip to brown the other side.
+Allow it to brown and then flip it to brown on the other side.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!